Benefits of Metal Free Dental Implants

 Since experience teaches us that most dental implant failures occur in the first few years, it seems likely that metal free dental implants will have long-term survival rates comparable to titanium dental implants, if not better.

-If you have want to learn more about metal free dental implants in Orange County, please contact Rice Dentistry in Irvine today for a consultation.
+If you have want to learn more about metal free dental implants in Irvine, please contact Rice Dentistry today for a consultation.